 Research & Development Tax Credit for Startups

 It's a no-brainer that these innovation tax credit benefits can directly impact your company's cash flow and overall profitability.
-The problem is that most startup founders are either unaware of the tax credit's availability to them, how to qualify for the credits, or how to claim them.
+The problem is that most startups are either unaware of the tax credit's availability to them, how to qualify for the credits, or how to claim them.

 Timing Matters for Receiving the Credit Benefits: